stewseo/yelp-fusion-client/README.md

 - Strongly typed requests and responses for all Yelp Fusion API Endpoints.
 - Blocking and asynchronous versions of Apis.
 - Use of fluent builders and functional patterns to create complex nested structures more conveniently.
-- Delegates protocol handling to an http client that takes care of all transport-level concerns.
-The http client is based on the [Elasticsearch Java Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/introduction.html)
+- Delegates protocol handling to an http client that takes care of all transport-level concerns based on the [Elasticsearch Java Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/introduction.html)
 - Automatically maps json to/from an application class.

 <br>

 ### Dependency Configuration
-Execute the clean and build tasks using the project's Gradle Wrapper: ./gradlew clean build
+Gradle
 ```
 dependencies {
     implementation 'io.github.stewseo:yelp-fusion-client:1.0.0'
 }
 ```
-Execute the clean phase before each module's install phase using your Maven Wrapper: ./mvnw clean install
+Maven
 ```
 <dependency>
     <groupId>io.github.stewseo</groupId>